Earth science lesson plans that are standards based, help educators teach middle and high school students about their

 Downloadable materials can be used to promote the water use lesson plans.

-Standards alignment to TEKS, CCSS, NGSS and EFS to help teachers meet their earth science curriculum requirements
+Standards-based alignment to TEKS, CCSS, NGSS and EFS to help teachers meet their earth science curriculum requirements.

 Standards alignments include: the Texas Essential Knowledge and Skills (TEKS); Common Core State Standards (CCSS) for ELA/Literacy and Mathematics; Next Generation Science Standards (NGSS); and the Cloud Education for Sustainability (EFS) Standards & Performance Indicators.